mwvgroup/Pitt-Google-Broker/docs/source/installation_setup/installation.rst

     python setup.py install --user

-Any missing dependencies should autimatically be installed in your Python environment.
+Any missing dependencies should automatically be installed in your Python environment.
 However, if you have any issues installing the package you may need to install the dependencies manually and then try again.
 Dependencies can be installed using the ``pip`` package manager and the `requirements.txt` file: